Plano Texas

 There are two main open space preserves: Arbor Hills Nature Preserve (200 acres) which contains a pond in honor of Vasil Levski and Oak Point Park and Nature Preserve (800 acres).
 Bob Woodruff Park and Oak Point Park and Nature Preserve are connected by biking trails, making the green space one large uninterrupted park space larger than New York City's Central Park (840 acres).
 Go Ape, a family-friendly place with outdoor activities like ziplining and Tarzan swings, is at Oak Point Park and Preserve.
 The Plano Balloon Festival, which happens every September, also takes place at Oak Point Park and Preserve.
 Another open space is Haggard Park, which hosts the annual Plano AsiaFest in May.
 Acreage of all spaces the Parks Department manages totals 3,830.81.
 The Plano Master Plan has the acreage growing to 4,092.63 when complete.

 There are five recreation centers: Tom Muehlenbeck Recreation Center, Carpenter Park Recreation Center, Oak Point Recreation Center, Liberty Recreation Center, and Douglass Community Center.
-Carpenter Park Recreation Center, Oak Point Recreation Center, and Tom Muehlenbeck Recreation Center have an indoor pool, while Liberty Recreation Center has an outdoor pool.
+While Oak Point Recreation Center and Tom Muehlenbeck Recreation Center have both indoor and outdoor pools, Carpenter Park Recreation Center and Liberty Recreation Center has only an indoor and outdoor pool, respectively.
 Plano Senior Recreation Center is a recreation center dedicated to seniors.
 There are three swimming pools owned by Plano Parks & Recreation: Harry Rowlinson Community Natatorium, Jack Carter Pool, and Plano Aquatic Center.
 All the pools are indoor except Jack Carter Pool.
 Douglass Community Center houses the Boys & Girls Club of Collin County.
 For pet owners, there are The Dog Park at Jack Carter Park, The Dog Park at Bob Woodruff, and Dog Park at Windhaven Meadows Park.

-The City of Plano also owns and operates four performing arts venues and a conference center under the auspices of the Parks and Recreation Department: the Courtyard Theater, the Cox Playhouse, the Amphitheater at Oak Point Park, McCall Plaza, and the Oak Point Park Nature and Retreat Center.
+The City of Plano also owns and operates four performing arts venues and a conference center under the auspices of the Parks and Recreation Department: the Courtyard Theater, the Cox Playhouse, McCall Plaza, The Nature & Retreat Center and the Red Tail Pavilion.

 Plano has a council-manager form of government, with a part-time city council that sets city policy and a city manager responsible for city operations.
 The Plano City Council has eight members elected on a nonpartisan basis in staggered odd-year elections every other May.
 Council members and the mayor are elected by and serve the city at large.
 Council members serving in places one, two, three, and four must reside in that district, and the mayor always serves in place six.
 The mayor receives a yearly stipend of $8,400, and each council member receives $6,000.